 Dividends, interest, and gains can add up, which is why it’s important for a taxpayer to be mindful of investment taxes not only at tax time, but throughout the year.
 Understanding the implications of sales and keeping capital gains taxes in mind when planning sales can help investors make tax-smart decisions.

-Because there are so many different rules regarding taxes, some investors find it helpful to work with a tax pro to ensure they’re not overlooking anything in their portfolio.
-Tax law also varies by state, and a tax pro should be able to tailor strategy to a taxpayer’s home state to minimize liability.
+Because there are so many different rules regarding taxes, some investors find it helpful to work with a tax professional.
+Tax law also varies by state, and a tax professional should be able to help an investor with those taxes as well.

 Tax Information: This article provides general background information only and is not intended to serve as legal or tax advice or as a substitute for legal counsel.
 You should consult your own attorney and/or tax advisor if you have a question requiring legal or tax advice.